brodieaustin/avalon-novel/index.markdown

 Again her father was struggling to muster the king's attention, "I have brought a reading from my vigilant, that I felt it necessary to review with you.
 And in light of that discussion hoped to make my request."

 Unfortunately for her father, he had lost the king's attention again.
 The attendants who had been waiting were waved over.
 They began reviewing various documents they held with the king.
 The king was quickly nodding and glancing at the documents, approving and disapproving of things in rapid succession.
 When the attendants left, the king clapped his hands and stood, "I have grown tired of this audience.
-If you saw you have matters to review and study, then give them to my man, Mr. Stewart.
+If you say you have matters to review and study, then give them to my man, Mr. Stewart.
 He will act in abstentia for me and convey to me what needs to be conveyed.
 In the meantime, I have to finalize the preparations for tonight's ball."
 Now, as if for the first time, he took notice of Tara.
 He looked back at her father as if somehow surpised that the two were conneted, "You should be sure to attend with your lovely daughter, Mr...."

 "Arch, your majesty.
 Yes, we would be delighted to do that."

+The advisor, Mr. Stewart, stepped forward to lead them out, "Very good, your majesty.
+I will provide them with the appropriate information."

+Already distracted, the king replied, "Yes, see to it."

+***

+For Tara, everything that had been disappoitning and strange about their trip up till now ceased to exist for the rest of day.
+She was thrilled by the prospect of being able to attend a party, just as she had wanted hope to do when they visited.

+Tara wasn't skilled at dressign herself in fine gowns, but she managed as best she could with some help from her father.
+She prepared her hair in a small, cloudy mirror that hung over the wash basin and wondered out loud what the party would be like.
+Her father did not add much to the conversation, but Tara didn't take much notice of the fact that he was not animated by the same excitement that she was.

+Finally the hour approached for the ball to start, so they made their way to palace.
+The streets were quieter during the day and Tara noticed that they were particularly quiet near the palace.
+Then she understood why.
+When she did catch sight of anythign moving in the streets, the movmeent was almost certainly soldiers, patrolling in groups or three of four.
+She also saw more soldiers stationed on the streets leading up to the palace.

+The motley line of people at the palace gates was now replaced by an orderly line of carriages.
+One by one the carriages were let into the palace grounds.
+Tara's father marveled over the scrutiny the guests were receiving.
+"In my time," he explained, "the gates were thrown open.
+People flowed in and out of them.
+I suppose that is not the way now."

+Tara was only half listening to her father.
+She thought she caught of glimpse of the two soldiers that had harassesd her earlier, but she did not exert much effort in confirming this.

+As they prepared to enter the palace for the second time today, Tara tried to rehearse all of the instructions that Ms. Reedy had given her to prepare her for this moment.
+She looked around, eyeing the rest of the crowd to determine who was attending this ball and how she should behave toward them.
+Unfortunatley for her, there was too many people to watch and track.
+She could not take it all in and started to feel overwhelmed as they entered.

+When they were announcd at the door, a few curous heads turned then returned back to conversations.
+Together, they walked through the central entryway then up to the stairs to the ballroom on the next floor.
+When the they entered the ballroom, Tara was overwhelmed by how expansive it was and how full of people it was.
+The guests seemed too numerous to count.
+Tara tried study each face as they passed by people so that she could recall them later should the need arise.
+Quickly, she gave up on this.
+After that, she lost track of the faces, the dresses, and the chatter around them.

+In the ballroom, Tara and her father attracted more attention.
+People seem to take particular notice of her dress.
+She felt that she received many nods of approval.
+These reactions eased her mind about fitting in and being accepted by the guests.
+She was more focused, however, on the large numbers of young people in attendnace--some a little younger than herself, most older.
+As the music and dancing began, there seemed to be a steady stream of dance partners for her, at least for a turn or two, before swirling off to engage in other pursuits.

+Now that the evening's attention had been shifted to the dancing, guests crowded the edges of the ballroom, while the dance floor saw a steady flow of gowns and long tailed coats, feet tapping and scraping their way across the intricate patterns in even more intricate patterns of arched arms and sweeping legs.
+Half way through, Tara had to take a break.
+She was flushed and could feel sweat starting to roll down the angles of her shoulder blades.
+She sat and felt content and chatted merrily with the guests around her.

+She knew that Ms. Reedy would have been very satisfied with her comportment and bearing.
+She was not so sure of her father; she saw him chatting in corner with several older gentlemen who did not seem particualry well-kept or highly regarded by the other guests.
+When they noticed her surveying them, each of the elderly gentlemen nodded approvingly in her direction.
+She felt a flush of embarassment at that moment and wondered why her father had attached himself to these people, of all the people in the room.
+She could only imagine the stories and memories they were sharing and reliving together amidst the whirl finery around them.

+The musicians began to play again and dancers found partners and began to assemble on the dance floor.
+The tune and tempo dictating a line dance, with the dancers pairing up as they criss crossed the floor, then remerged back in to the line.

+As the princess took her place in the line of other ladies dancing this round, she could hear the mood of the room shift.
+Somehow, all at once, everyone’s attention shifted to a new center of gravity.
+Tara looked around to understand what was distracting everyone from the dance floor, which normally was the center of attention for a ball.
+Then she realized what had happened.
+She realized the moment that she brought her own attention back to the lines before her and looked across to see a new dance partner standing across from her.
+She didn't know who the young man was, but he bore a striking resemblance to the king.

+The tittering and talk in the room caused the musicians to stop their tunings momentarily.
+The young man, smiling generously at the all of the attention washing over him, gestured for the room to quiet down, which it did almost immediately.
+He nodded to the lead musician.
+The musicians harmonized their instruments and began to play.
+The music moved at a brisk pace.
+It had intricate timing, and sometimes the tempo would change suddenly, signaling a new formation or movement in the dance.
+Dancing in this way required the dancer’s complete concentration to fully appreciate the directions being give them.

+The musicians were skilled enough to not just blindly lead the dancers along, but to respond to the dancers as well.
+A couple who seemed too attached might cause a rapid shift in the music to indicate that it was time to pair up again, or another pairing might catch and hold the room’s attention, causing the musicions to stretch out the theme a little longer.

+Certainly, they responded to the moment when she finally crossed paths with the  young man The music seemed to change entirely, signaling that they would be dancing with these partners for a while.
+Indeed, every eye was on them as they held their dancing poses, bowing, dipping, and crossing each other in time with the music.
+The young man almost seemed indifferent to the fact that they were dancing together.
+But the music sped up again and they started to travel the dance floor at a steady trotting pace.
+The music slowed again with them in the center of the room.